-Before you’re ready to sell Medicare Advantage and Medicare Prescription Drug Plans during this year’s AEP, most carriers will require you to obtain AHIP certification.
-This means you have to pass the AHIP test with a score of 90 percent or better.
+It’s time to get ready for AEP.
+Before you can sell Medicare Advantage and Medicare Prescription Drug plans during this year’s AEP, most carriers will require you to show that you’re up to date on Medicare training by obtaining your annual AHIP certification.
+To do this, you need to pass the AHIP test with a score of 90% or higher.

-Don’t worry.
+Do tests make you nervous?
+Don’t worry!
 You have what it takes to be a straight A student.
-Here are seven strategies you can use to ace your AHIP certification.
+These tips will help you ace your AHIP certification.

-The AHIP training consists of five modules.
-Review each one and answer all the practice questions.
-You should be confident about your ability to get all the practice questions right (without relying on lucky guesses) before you feel ready to take the AHIP test.
+The AHIP training material consists of five modules.
+Review each one and answer the practice questions.
+When you’re confident that you can answer every question correctly (and not just by guessing!) you’re ready to take the exam.